 So, there is no reason to think that your credit will be ruined for the next 10 years.
 By implementing the correct strategy, you can begin seeing your credit score improve very quickly.

-At Parker & DuFresne, we understand that filing for bankruptcy is just the first step towards rebuilding your finances.
-This is why we teach our clients how to implement a proven strategy for rebuilding your credit after you file.
+At Parker & DuFresne, we understand that filing for bankruptcy is just the first step toward rebuilding your finances.
+This is why we teach our clients how to implement a proven strategy for rebuilding their credit after they file.

 Our credit rebuilding program provides clients with this proven strategy for rebuilding their credit scores.
 We provide this program, which normally costs $1,000, to our clients for no additional fees.